Minnesota Court Records

 What is a Minnesota Sex Crime?

-Sections 609.341 to 609.351 of the Minnesota Statutes covers the scope of criminal sexual activities in the state.
+Sections 609.341 to 609.351 of the Minnesota Statutes cover the scope of criminal sexual activities in the state.

 What are the Different Types of Sex Offenses?

-Although Minnesota does not have specific laws that cater exclusively for each sexual offense, criminal sexual conduct is categorized into five degrees depending on the gravity of the sexual offense.
+Although Minnesota does not have specific laws that cater exclusively to each sexual offense, criminal sexual conduct is typically categorized into five degrees depending on the severity of the sexual offense.
 They include:

 Criminal sexual conduct in the first degree: Under Section 609.342 of the Minnesota Statutes, this crime occurs when there is sexual penetration or sexual contact with a victim under the age of thirteen.
 It may also involve the use of a dangerous weapon, the victim sustaining bodily injuries, and the actor of the crime aided by one or more accomplices.
 Criminal sexual conduct in the first degree is punishable by incarceration up to thirty years and a fine not more than $40,000.

 Criminal sexual conduct in the third degree: This includes circumstances that involve sexual penetration when the victim is under thirteen years of age, and the offender is not more than three years older.
-Also, if the victim is at least between thirteen to fifteen years old and the offender is no more than twenty-four months older.
-Following Section 609.344 of the state law, such sexual conduct must involve the use of force and the offender’s knowledge of the victim’s mental or physical incapacitation.
+Also, if the victim is between thirteen and fifteen years old and the offender is no more than twenty-four months older.
+Following Section 609.344 of the state law, such sexual conduct may involve the use of force and the offender’s knowledge of the victim’s mental or physical incapacitation.
 This offense is punishable by imprisonment of up to fifteen years with a fine of up to $30,000.

 Criminal sexual conduct in the fourth degree: Offenders who engage in sexual contact with their victims are guilty of criminal sexual conduct in the fourth degree if:

-- The victim is not up to thirteen years of age, while the offenders are not more than thirty-six months older.
+- The victim is not more than thirteen years of age, while the offenders are not more than thirty-six months older.

 - There is the use of force in the course of the sexual contact.